Japan greenlights first South Korea export since July curbs, but with a warning

 South Korea was scheduled to take a call on its plan to drop Japan from a similar “white list” of countries on Thursday, but trade ministry officials said the plan had been put off until further discussions.

-Japan says the matter was settled by a 1965 treaty normalising bilateral ties.
+Japan says the matter was settled by a 1965 treaty normalizing bilateral ties.

 Given the curbs in place, Japan’s approval to export the three materials could take up to 90 days, slowing shipments.